IntersectMBO/plutus/doc/docusaurus/docs/troubleshooting.md

 ### "Unsupported feature: Cannot construct a value of type"

-Conversely, to convert a Haskell type to the correspoding builtin type in Plutus Tx, you should use `toOpaque`, rather than directly using the data constructor or `toBuiltin`.
+Conversely, to convert a Haskell type to the corresponding builtin type in Plutus Tx, you should use `toOpaque`, rather than directly using the data constructor or `toBuiltin`.

 ## Runtime Issues